-Course designed to meet the needs of fire officers and managers with responsibility to use, deploy, implement and/or function within a department incident command system.
+Overview of the Incident Command System (ICS).
+Meets the needs of fire officers and managers who use, deploy, implement, and/or function within an ICS.
 One lecture.
 DBN.

 FRS 132 • Fire Investigation I

 This course is intended to provide the student with the fundamentals and technical knowledge needed for proper fire scene interpretations, including recognizing and conducting origin and cause, preservation of evidence and documentation, scene security, motives of the fire setter, and types of fire causes.
 Prerequisites: FRS 200, FRS 202, FRS 207 or instructor permission.
 Three lecture.
 DBN.